whardier/FurryRobot/README.md

 I also wanted to show off the -W flag OpenSSH has introduced into my world.

 I use the -W flag rather than setting up local/remote port forwarding because its fast, it doesn't have to juggle multiple tunneled sockets, and it's simple.

 So simple a few lines of python could utilize it for a project like this.

 Requirements!
 =============

 - Linux!
+(More operating systems soon!)
-- IPTables!
+- IPTables! (ipvw coming soon!)
-- Conntrack!
-- Python!
+- Python! (or pypy!)

 How?
 ====